Quexington/contract_patterns/contract-patterns.md

 ### Securing AssetType additions, removals, and solutions

 For obvious reasons, we would like it if farmers could not morph the solution in such a way that allowed them to add a new validator or remove an existing one.
 Similarly, we may have solution values that we do not want farmers to morph.
-We handle the security of these items all together by requiring that the inner puzzle return a condition `(REM H)` where `H == (sha256tree (type_additions type_removals secure_solutions))`.
-We do not restrict the number of `(REM H)` conditions that the inner puzzle can return which means that the inner puzzle could potentially opt in to a set of solutions rather than just a single solution (the use case for this is not clear, but it comes naturally and there's no obvious reason to disallow it either).
+We handle the security of these items all together by requiring that the inner puzzle return a condition `(REMARK H)` where `H == (sha256tree (type_additions type_removals secure_solutions))`.
+We do not restrict the number of `(REMARK H)` conditions that the inner puzzle can return which means that the inner puzzle could potentially opt in to a set of solutions rather than just a single solution (the use case for this is not clear, but it comes naturally and there's no obvious reason to disallow it either).

 ### Execution

 The order of execution for the operations of the VMP is as follows:
-1. Validate the existence of the `(REM H)` condition for the security of the additions, removals, and solutions
+1. Validate the existence of the `(REMARK H)` condition for the security of the additions, removals, and solutions
 2. Validate the lineage proof
 3. Add any new AssetTypes
 4. Remove any existing AssetTypes